joaotav/ayu-evening-vscode-theme/README.md

 # Ayu Evening - VS Code Theme

 A warm sunset-inspired color theme for VS Code based on the Ayu color palette with hints of Gruvbox dark.

-## Description

-Ayu Evening is a color theme that combines the elegant aesthetics of Ayu Mirage with the warmth of sunset colors and some inspiration from Gruvbox.
 The goal of this theme is to offer a comfortable coding experience by using balanced contrast and a warm color palette.

 ## There are so many themes out there.
 Why create another one?